Cronos 2025 Whitepaper

 The validator uses private connections and is not directly exposed to the public internet.
 This approach together with proper networking and security best practices such as multiple subnets, firewalls and redundancy devices, are expected of validators.
 Below is a solution example on a cloud provider, but one can use any other solution that suits.

-The Ethermint implementation of Tendermint has also been thoroughly audited by Kudelski Security, and was found to be of high standard.
+The implementation of CometBFT has also been thoroughly audited by Kudelski Security, and was found to be of high standard.
 This audit consisted of the following tasks:

 More details on the report can be found in the security audit report.
 Note that this audit was based on the code as of 11 Feb 2022.